-Ask your doctor which sports you can take part in once you get your strength back.
+Ask your provider which sports you can take part in once you get your strength back.

-Many doctors do not recommend contact sports because of possible injury to the stoma from a severe blow, or because the pouch may slip, but special protection can prevent these problems.
+Many providers do not recommend contact sports because of possible injury to the stoma from a severe blow, or because the pouch may slip, but special protection can prevent these problems.

 You can swim with your pouch in place.
 These tips may help:

 - Choose bathing suit colors or patterns that will hide your ostomy.